Many WordPress website users would complain a lot about security problems with their websites or blogs.

 #3 Set up website lockdown to ban suspicious users

 Another great way to reduce the chances of brutal attacks on your WordPress website is to set up a website lockdown that will stop failed login attempts and ban those users who attempt to log in.
 Again, iTheme Security can help you to solve the problem.

 #4 Protecting the WP-admin directory

 Do you know that the WP-admin directory is the backbone of any WordPress website and is prone to brutal attacks by hackers?
-Therefore, it would be a good idea to password-protect this directory so that it’s no more accessible to hackers because it will always prompt to ask for the password.
+Therefore, it would be a good idea to password-protect this directory so that it’s no longer accessible to hackers because it will always prompt them to ask for the password.

-The plugins like AskApache Password Protect can protect your WP-admin directory by automatically generating a .htpasswd file & encrypting the password and finally configuring the correct security-enhanced file permissions.
+Plugins like AskApache Password Protect can protect your WP-admin directory by automatically generating a .htpasswd file & encrypting the password and finally configuring the correct security-enhanced file permissions.
 You don’t need to play around with your .htaccess or .htpasswd files because these plugins do everything for you in just a few clicks.

 #5 Using SSL

 Implementing SSL (Secured Socket Layer) is another way to protect the wp-admin area as we already know how important it is to protect wp-admin from hackers.SSL ensures secured data transfer between client browsers & your web server, making it difficult for hackers to breach the connection or scan your information.